Use our guide to learn about investments and compare stocks and shares ISAs

 What are investments?

-However, investments come with element of risk – while you could end up earning a far greater return on your money than with a savings account or ISA, you may not earn any interest at all or even get your original investment back.
+However, investments come with element of risk – while you could end up earning a far greater return on your money than with a tax-free wrapper on your savings account, you may not earn any interest at all or even get your original investment back.

 The main types of investment